Permits and notifications - Night work - UUSI laki

 Night work and night work rules

 Night work constitutes any work performed between the hours of 11.00 pm and 6.00 am.
-Employers can only require their employees to work nights in the circumstances listed in section 26 of the Finnish Working Hours Act.
-The list is exhaustive.
+Employers can only require their employees to regularly work nights in the circumstances listed in section 8 of the Working Hours Act.

-However, collective agreements can contain provisions concerning the distribution of working hours that either limit or expand the list of circumstances in which night work is permitted.
+However, collective agreements can contain provisions concerning the distribution of working hours that either limit or expand the list of circumstances in which night work can be performed.